IC7400A/Transaction_System/README.md

 # Transaction_System
-A transaction system implementation in c
+A transaction system implementation in c++ and c